jershbytes/jershbytes/README.md

   </a>
 </div>

-👋, I'm @coloredbytes, and this is my GitHub profile, where I frequently publish my open-source projects.
+👋, I'm @JershBytes, and this is my GitHub profile, where I frequently publish my open-source projects.
 I hope some of them can be beneficial to you or others.
 If you like any projects, please give some of them a ⭐, it would be much appreciated!

 - 🌎 I'm from Michigan, US.